-Students who wish to request a leave of absence for any reason, other than a medical withdrawal (see below), should contact their advisor and the Director of Graduate Studies for their program.
-Students may appeal the decision of the department/program with the Dean of Research and Graduate Studies.
+Students who wish to request a leave of absence for any reason, other than a medical withdrawal (see below), should contact their advisor in writing and the Director of Graduate Studies for their program.
+Students may appeal the decision of the department/program with the Dean of Graduate Studies and Research.